GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/02.511-520/07.In-Heavenly-Love-Abiding/docs.md

 ---
+title: |
-title: 517.
-In Heavenly Love Abiding
+    517. In Heavenly Love Abiding - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 517.
+In Heavenly Love Abiding.
+In heav'nly love abiding, No change my heart shall fear; And safe is such confiding, For nothing changes here.
+The storm may roar without me, My heart may low be laid, But God is round about me, And can I be dismayed?
+But God is round about me, And can I be dismayed?
+    keywords:  |
-    keywords: Christ in Song, In Heavenly Love Abiding, In heav&#039;nly love abiding,
+        Christ in Song, adventhymnals, advent hymnals, In Heavenly Love Abiding, In heav'nly love abiding.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 517. IN HEAVENLY LOVE ABIDING
+####  Christ in Song,

 ```txt
 1.